xlavm-MEAN/login_reg_mysql/README.md

-# Configuración Inicial
+# Initial Configuration
 1. Create the data base with name: `nodejs_login1`
 2. Execute the script data base for create the DB structure in phpmyadmin.
 3. Clone the repo and execute `npm install` in the Node js server and into Angular client.

-## Ejecución de Base de Datos MongoDB
+## Execution of Data Base MySQL
 1. Execute a SGBD (XAMPP)

-## Ejecución del servidor Node JS
+## Execution of NodeJS Server
 1. Go to the server path in the CMD
 2. Enter the command `npm run dev`

-## Ejecución del client de Angular
+## Execution of Angular Client
 1. Go to the server path in the CMD
 2. Enter the command `npm run dev`

-# Solución a posibles errores
+# Error Solutions
 For Error with: `rxjs` Go to the package.json and change: `"^6.1.0"` for this: `"6.1.0"`